 At numerous times throughout series 1 notably in "One Last Dance" and "Traitor's Gate" close-ups of intelligence files show that all the information is the same and all relates to Mary Kane's terminated pregnancy from episode 1 "Thou Shalt Not Kill".
 See more »

 The show does not have any end credits, ending each episode with a trailer for the next episode and only showing a BBC production information screen.
 It does not list any cast/crew.
+Just the caption "A Kudos Production".
 See more »

 22 of 24 people found this review helpful.

 Was this review helpful to you?